Keep your blood pressure in check

 - Eat foods high in potassium such as fresh fruits, vegetables, low-fat dairy foods, beans and lentils - unless you are taking a medication that interacts with potassium.

 - Find healthy ways to manage your stress.
 Too much stress may increase your blood pressure.
-Research suggests that the way in which you manage your stress is very important.
+Research suggests that the way you manage your stress is very important.
 Avoid unhealthy coping mechanisms such as smoking, alcohol use, poor food choices, not being active, and watching too much television.
 Find relief instead with physical activity, socializing, laughter and healthy eating.
-Remember to take time out for yourself.
-Get tips on relaxation and mindfulness from people who are living with heart disease and stroke.
+Remember to make time for yourself.

 Related information